01 Who we are

 08 International transfers

-Some of our service providers (Cloudflare, Google, Amplitude, RevenueCat, Resend) are headquartered in the United States and may process your data across multiple regions.
+Some of our service providers (Cloudflare, Google, Meta, RevenueCat, Resend, Sentry) are headquartered in the United States and may process your data across multiple regions.
 When we transfer your personal data outside the United Kingdom we rely on appropriate safeguards under UK GDPR, including the UK International Data Transfer Addendum to the EU Standard Contractual Clauses, or the equivalent under each provider's certifications.

 You can request a copy of the relevant safeguards by emailing privacy@ginsenglabs.dev.